tarof429/stuckathome/aws_certified_solutions_architect/README.md

 - ACL

-EC2 instances in a public subnet can access S3 buckets via an Internet Gateway.
+EC2 instances in a public subnet can access S3 buckets by leveraging an Internet Gateway.
 EC2 instances in a private subnet can use an S3 Gateway Endpoint to access buckets using a private connection which uses a private IP address.

 By default, accounts are limited to 100 buckets.